-Implementing customer journeys requires consistent thinking from the customer aspect, i.e. “outside-in”.
+Implementing customer journeys requires consistent thinking from the customer aspect, i.e. “outside-in.”
 This is both correct and important.
 But if a company really wants to have an impact on the customer journey, it needs real journeys as a starting point.
-That means the individual points of a customer journey are gathered, in very fine granularity, using appropriate technology: what topics does the customer look at?
+That means the individual points of a customer journey are gathered, in very fine granularity, using appropriate technology.
+With which topics does the customer engage?
 Where did he click?
 How many times has he returned to the website within the last 48 hours?
 Did he begin to complete a feedback form and then abandon it?
 All of these provide fact-based insights into actual customer behaviour.
 Giving a relevant response to the customer while achieving company targets is the aim of customer journey management.